migotom/mt-bulk/README.md

 ### MT-bulk REST API gateway

-REST API daemon that process HTTPS POST requests with specified pair of commands and hosts to asynchronously execute on.
+Simple REST API server that process HTTPS POST requests with specified pair of commands and hosts to asynchronously execute on.

 ## Options